The Saga Begins: Response from Don McLean

 McLean gave Yankovic permission to release the parody, although he did not make a cameo appearance in its music video, despite popular rumor.
 McLean himself praised the parody, even admitting to almost singing Yankovic's lyrics during his own live performances because his children played the song so often.

 Radio edit

 The song was played frequently on Radio Disney and later released on Radio Disney Jams Volume 2.
 Radio Disney took issue with his line "Did you see him hitting on the queen?" and removed it (so that the song skipped slightly).
 Yankovic, who usually does not like to change lyrics to suit the needs of others, provided Radio Disney with an updated version, having changed the words to "Did you see him talking to the queen?"
 He said that the alternate lyrics were preferable to the bad edit.

+Personnel

+According to the liner notes of The Essential "Weird Al" Yankovic: